dudareolon/CS260_Assignment_07/README.md

 Image retrieved from: https://www.geeksforgeeks.org/what-is-hashing/

-My program was created using 4 different files: main.cpp, hash.cpp, hash.h, complex_hash.cpp.
+My program was created using 4 different files: main.cpp, hash.cpp, hash.hpp, complex_hash.cpp.
 Here is what each one of the files do:

 ...........................................

-Hash.h:
+Hash.hpp:

+This file will define the class HashTable.
+The public elements of the class will be:
+    - HashTable(int initialCapacity); // creates the initial HashTable with the capacity of elements that it can take.
+    - int hash(string key); // this is the hash function, it will take an input string key and output the integer value of the hash index of the key
+    - int add(string key); // adds a new string value to the hash table
+    - bool search(string key); // search if a value is in the hash table, if it is then return true, if it is not then return false
+    - string toString(); // turn the hash table into a string with all the values in it

+and the private elements will be:
+    - int capacity = 10; // sets the capacity of the hash table to be 10 elements
+    - int size = 0; // initiates the hash table with 0 elements
+    - string *storage = nullptr; //there will be a storage array, but at this point the storage hasn't been created yet, so currently the pointer string points at nullptr but later that will be the storage of the storage

 ...........................................